What is Self-Talk?

 While the details change, we most often choose between two major “storylines.”
 The “problem-focused” storyline and the “solution-focused” storyline.

-Our natural inclination tends to be to be the “problem-focused” storyline.
+Our natural inclination tends to be the “problem-focused” storyline.

 Similarly, fighting depression starts with understanding the disease.
 But this is a means to the goal of beating it, and we must not get caught up in the “problem-focused” storyline.